Local Actions

 Best Practices

-Pursue infill development, especially of multi-unit housing types, to capitalize on existing transportation infrastructure and services and support walking, bicycling, and transit.
+• Pursue infill development to capitalize on existing transportation infrastructure and services and support walking, bicycling, and transit.

 Revise zoning to support walkability, bikeability, & transit in centers: